vasilionjea/refdocs/Unix/Secure Shell (SSH).md

 # Secure Shell (SSH)

+Secure Shell is a cryptographic protocol, but also a program (_or a set of utilities_) that allows two computers to exchange encrypted messages over an unsecured network (_for example the internet_).
+This protocol is used to do many things:

+- encrypt a connection
+- authenticate a host
+- share files
+- access a remote terminal
+- SSH tunneling

-Connect as <user> to remote <host> on specified <port>
+## Connect to remote host

-If you do not specify a username it uses your current username
+Connect as `<user>` to remote `<host>` on specified `<port>`.
+If you do not specify a username it uses your current username.

 	ssh -p <port> <user>@<host>